Yonkec/Whalequest/README.md

 # Whalequest

-Extremely rough Python RPG proof of concept using curses to produce an extremely.... retro UI
+Extremely rough Python RPG proof of concept using curses to produce the UI and storing the crude DB inside of a JSON